rolfea/rolfe-blog/source/_drafts/HoistTheJollyRoger.md

 ### ES6's let and const

-`let` and `const` are ES6 additions to the original JavaScript syntax.
+`let` and `const` are ES6 compliments to the original JavaScript syntax.
 They are interesting, helpful additions to the language for a variety of reasons, but for the purposes of our discussion of hoisting, we'll  just talk about one specific behavior, which is:

 #### let and const are not hoisted